Abstract

 Suppose we want to create an OpenMAMA ontology.
 Rather than typing in classes and properties, we transform the data model into RDF/OWL.
 The image below shows the classes for Auction, Order Book, Quote, Security, and Trade, reverse-engineered from data model entities, in an ontology editor, TopBrad Composer.

-Logical data model names convert into ontology Camel Case notation, “Order Book” becomes “fib-omds:OrderBook” with a configured ontology Prefix and Namespace.
+Logical data model names are converted into ontology Camel Case notation, and “Order Book” becomes “fib-omds:OrderBook” with a configured ontology Prefix and Namespace.
 The transformation also harvests the Entity Comment as an ontology annotation property, the SKOS Definition.

-The transformation process is a reversal of the ontology to data model transformation.
-The symbol left-hand side of the diagram below is the PowerDesigner icon.
+The transformation process reverses the ontology to data model transformation.
+The symbol on the left-hand side of the diagram below is the PowerDesigner icon.

-• Transform: The Entity-Relationship Metadata Sets populate from tool-specific metadata set.
+- Transform: The Entity-Relationship Metadata Sets populate from tool-specific metadata sets.

 Use Cases

 The UML diagram depicts the CODT system with the primary use case to reverse-engineer a data model into an ontology.
-Just like FIB-DM saves manual work of entering ontology-derived data model objects into the modeling tool, the reverse-engineered ontology provides a starting point of data model-derived classes and properties.
-The ontologist can focus on the value-added work of revising the design, adding Defined Classes, complex class restrictions, beyond the Entity/Relationship model, and hence beyond CODT reverse-engineering.
+Like FIB-DM saves the manual work of entering ontology-derived data model objects into the modeling tool, the reverse-engineered ontology provides a starting point for data model-derived classes and properties.
+The ontologist can focus on the value-added work of revising the design, adding Defined Classes and complex class restrictions beyond the Entity/Relationship model, and hence beyond CODT reverse-engineering.

 The left-hand side shows institution-level applications of the use case.
-The Enterprise Ontologist reverse engineers data models to accelerate design the Enterprise Ontology and Data Scientists use the ontology to data model mapping building the knowledge graph.
+The Enterprise Ontologist reverse engineers data models to accelerate the design of the Enterprise Ontology, and Data Scientists use the ontology to data model mapping, building the knowledge graph.

 Reverse-engineering into Operational Ontologies